If you’re wondering how to write an ad for selling furniture on Craigslist or other similar sites, you’ve come to the right place!

 The best thing about this technique is that you can switch your furniture out every few years if you want and not spend any money.
-As long as you’re buying and selling on Craigslist, you’re just swapping your furniture out for new-to-you pieces that you love.
+As long as you’re buying and selling, you’re just swapping your furniture out for new-to-you pieces that you love.

 It’s such a fun game to play.